-In this section, we describe the experiences our participants have had with diagrams.
-We refer to our themes as ``ladder of diagram access".
-This reflects our realization (during analysis) that most of our findings align well with a linear structure of increasing ability by participants to access information and learn about a diagram.
-We distinguish five levels of diagram access, from no access at all (level 1) to comprehensive (level 5).
-Within each level, we describe aspects related to: 1) individual differences in terms of abilities, motivations or tasks they wanted to accomplish, 2) types of diagram properties they attempted to access and 3) external factors that influenced their process of accessing a diagram.
+We describe five levels of diagram access, from no access at all (level 1) to comprehensive (level 5).
+Within each level, we elaborate on aspects related to 1) individual differences in terms of abilities, motivations or tasks they wanted to accomplish, 2) types of diagram properties they attempted to access, and 3) external factors that influenced their process of accessing a diagram.